jcarrasquel/pais-trading-systems/README.md

 <h3><i>Simulation</i></h3>
 <ul>
   <br>
-  <li> <b>orderbook-interface:</b> the order book interface is a prototype for replay and simulation support, providing a convenient visualization of the order book states.
+  <li> <b>orderbook-interface:</b> The order book interface is a prototype for replay and simulation support, providing a convenient visualization of the order book states.
 It works in two modes.
 It may either read an order book event log, i.e, generated with the tool eventlog-gen-orderbooks, or it may read events in stream from a socket connection given some host and port of the other pair.
 In the following we present two usage examples for executing this tool:
     <br>
     <ul>
       <li><i>File mode: java -jar orderbook-interface.jar -f order-book-eventlog.csv </i></li>